Sujit26/Truck-Biding-Platform/README.md

 # README #

-This project implements a web based applicaion to allow raising and allocation of transport booking requests.
+This branch will have all documentation of our system.

 ### What is this repository for? ###